bvirk/localelbin/README.md

 ## Handsome scripts

-Scripts that has some of those features
+Scripts that has some of those features.